-Meet my sweet friend, Starr….oh how I love her face and the spunk that envelopes her.
+Meet my sweet friend and Guest Blogger Starr….oh how I love her face and the spunk that envelopes her.
 She is an honest, open, love of a lady whom I am blessed to call a friend.

 My name is Starr and I am 56 years old.
 I have 4 grown biological children all living on their own.
 My son Sky 35 years old, my daughter Rose 29 years old and my twins Grace and Marley soon to be 23 years old.
 My husband died 17 years ago and we had always wanted to adopt because he himself was adopted from Germany as an infant.
 That is what brought me to adoption after many years of grieving over his death.

 Adoption is hard.
-It is hard to get scrutinized over and over every bit of your life looked into and judged.
-But the end result is what you focus on.
-It is so very well worth it all when your child comes home and you are able to witness what Love of a Family and some good food can actually do.
+It is hard to get scrutinized over and over.
+The fact that every bit of your life is looked into and judged.
+The end result is what you focus on.
+It is so very well worth it all when your child comes home, and you are able to witness what Love of a Family and some good food can actually do.
 You are able to witness a true Miracle!